 At the dawn of the twentieth century, old growth forests in the North Shore Mountains were taken for granted.
-So many massive trees still stood tall and strong then that it was believed their supply was nearly infinite.
+So many massive trees still stood tall and strong then that it was believed their supply was nearly inexhaustible.
 In today’s era, sadly, we know better.
 The few ancient specimens that persevere are invaluable to our heritage and ecology!

 On the rugged and winding trail to Kennedy Falls in Lynn Headwaters Regional Park is just such a tree.
 Local hikers simply refer to it as “Big Cedar”, and it can be reached by hiking the aptly named Cedar Tree Trail.
 Truly, it must be seen to be appreciated!